Conway Twitty: Rock and roll

-Country music career
+Country music

-Twitty always wanted to record country music, and, beginning in 1965, he did just that.
+Twitty always wanted to record country music, and beginning in 1965, he did just that.
 Disc jockeys on some country-music radio stations refused to play his first few country albums, because he was known as a rock and roll singer.
-However, he had his first top five country hit, "The Image of Me", in July 1968, followed by his first number one country song, "Next in Line", in November 1968.
+However, he had his first top-five country hit, "The Image of Me", in July 1968, followed by his first number-one country song, "Next in Line", in November 1968.
 Few of his singles beginning in 1968 ranked below the top five.

 In 1970, Twitty recorded and released his biggest country hit, "Hello Darlin'", which spent four weeks at the top of the country chart and is one of Twitty's most recognized songs.
 In 1971, he released his first hit duet with Loretta Lynn, "After the Fire Is Gone".
-It was a success, and many more followed, including "Lead Me On" (1971); "Louisiana Woman, Mississippi Man" (1973); "As Soon As I Hang Up the Phone" (1974); "Feelins'" (1975); "I Still Believe in Waltzes"; "I Can't Love You Enough"; and many others.
-Together, Conway and Loretta (as they were known in their act), won four consecutive Country Music Association awards for vocal duo (1972–75) and a host of other duo and duet awards from other organizations throughout the 1970s.
+It was a success, and many more followed, including "Lead Me On" (1971), "Louisiana Woman, Mississippi Man" (1973), "As Soon As I Hang Up the Phone" (1974), "Feelins'" (1975), "I Still Believe in Waltzes", "I Can't Love You Enough", and many others.
+Together, Conway and Loretta (as they were known in their act) won four consecutive Country Music Association awards for vocal duo (1972–1975) and a host of other duo and duet awards from other organizations throughout the 1970s.

-In 1973, Twitty released "You've Never Been This Far Before", which was number 1 in country for three weeks that September and also reached number 22 on the pop charts.
+In 1973, Twitty released "You've Never Been This Far Before", which was number one in country for three weeks that September and also reached number 22 on the pop charts.
 Some more conservative disc jockeys refused to play the song, believing that some of the lyrics were too sexually suggestive.

 In 1978, Twitty issued the single "The Grandest Lady of Them All" honoring the Grand Ole Opry.
 (Somewhat ironically, Twitty was never inducted into the Opry during his lifetime; he remains one of the more prominent Nashville country artists never to have been an Opry member.)
-The single reached the top 20, peaking at number 16, but it was well below expectations; it was the first time since 1967 that a single of his failed to reach the top ten, as some radio stations refused to play a song honoring the property of a competitor (broadcast by WSM-AM).
+The single reached the top 20, peaking at number 16, but it was well below expectations; it was the first time since 1967 that a single of his failed to reach the top 10, as some radio stations refused to play a song honoring the property of a competitor (broadcast by WSM-AM).